Beat-Station/Beat-Station/README.md

 See [this](https://www.gnu.org/licenses/why-affero-gpl.html) for more information.

-Any files located in the
-`Paradise/goon`,
-`Paradise/icons/goonstation`, or
-`Paradise/sound/goonstation`
-directories, or any subdirectories of mentioned directories are licensed under the Creative Commons 3.0 BY-NC-SA license (https://creativecommons.org/licenses/by-nc-sa/3.0)
+Any files located in the `Paradise/icons/goonstation` and `Paradise/sound/goonstation` folders, and any of their subdirectories, are licensed under the Creative Commons 3.0 BY-NC-SA license (https://creativecommons.org/licenses/by-nc-sa/3.0)